Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/7d.mp4" controls="controls" style="max-width: 100%;"></video>

-This is one of the more “on curve” kinds of plays.
-[7c](#7c) is basically a “LA setup” card, as it heals a `Supernova` card into life and gives a rested DON!! card to the leader.
-By the end of the turn, the net life-loss is 0 if LA is used, which is beneficial, whilst establishing a 6k and a 9k body.
+This is one of the more "on curve" kinds of plays.
+[7c](#7c) is basically a "LA setup" card, as it heals a `Supernovas` character into life and gives a rested DON!! card to the leader.
+By the end of the turn, the net life-loss is 0 if the LA is used, which is beneficial, whilst establishing a 6k and a 9k body.
 This is a strong play against leaders which can grow taller, such as UY Nami, RP Roger, RY Bonney, etc.

 #### 3.1.5. &nbsp; 8-DON!!
 Turns